 - Realization — an act of becoming fully aware of something as a fact

 - Consciousness — is the state and quality of awareness, knowledge of external objects or something within oneself.

 On further thought, I added more words.
 I think a modern suitcase would also include sense, emotionality, reasoning, responsiveness, and conscientiousness.

-- Sense — physiological capacity to perceive information via sight, smell, touch, taste, and touch; and additionally ability to sense pain, temperature, heart activity, etc.
+- Sense — the physiological capacity to perceive information via sight, smell, touch, taste, and touch; and additionally ability to sense pain, temperature, heart activity, etc.